looker-open-source/sdk-codegen/rationale.md

   - body
   - query

-By prioritizing the parameter declarations, the minimal number of arguments need to be passed to the method and optional arguments can be assigned default values by the method (where appropriate).
+Prioritizing the parameter declarations minimizes the number of arguments needing to be passed to the method since optional arguments can be omitted or assigned default values by the method (where appropriate).

-A consistent naming scheme for the methods is provided directly from the Looker API specification.
-Methods are prefixed with `all`, or `delete`, or `update`.
+The Looker API specification provides a consistent naming scheme for the methods.
+For example, functional categories of methods are prefixed with `all`, `delete`, `create`, `update`, or `search`.

 Method names are preserved from the specification's `operationId`.
 No conversion to `CamelCase` or `snake_case` is made by the generator.
 Even though Typescript does not usually have `snake_case` conventions, no conversion is made, so SDK method names remain identical across languages.
+Furthermore, every endpoint in the specification has a unique operationId, so the method name is also unique across the entire SDK.

 The Python code: